Xacone/BestEdrOfTheMarket/README.md

 <h2>Building the Project</h2>

 The project was designed in Visual Studio 2022.
-Make sure you have the WDK upstream and all the prerequisites, such as the x64 spectrum mitigation libraries. <a href="https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk">The Windows Hardware documentation details how to proceed.</a>
+Make sure you have the WDK upstream and all the prerequisites, such as the x64 spectre mitigation libraries. <a href="https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk">The Windows Hardware documentation details how to proceed.</a>

 The project uses C++20.